 The group works in a very close cooperation with PostEurop’s Operations Manager to ensure the improvement of the interoperability of the European and Global Postal Network and back-to-back with Operational Data Working Group

 The “principle” of our work is that PostEurop QoS & Ops WG plays an active role together with its Members (partners!) in order to achieve a higher end-to-end Quality of Service within Europe

 - 35 Workshops

 2 Working Group meetings per yearBenefits of Participation

 Workshops/Working Group meetings sharing Best Practices, enabling target countries to establish technical measurement structures and operational processes to support improvements in quality of service:

 - Quality of service performance must have highest possible priority also moving forward.
 E-commerce has become an increasing part of our business and quality and reliability will be key performance factors.
 "What you promise to your customer, you will have to deliver.

 - End-to-end performance will be a crucial quality element, and hence the continued cooperation between UPU and IPC on combining measurements and results will be crucial.

 - Increased and targeted support to members when needed and asked by them, could be a priority, but only if these members safeguard top management support and are willing to allocate necessary resources.

-Continue close cooperation with Ops Working Group, in particular on parcels and on e-Commerce, combined meetings and Process Reviews (e-PR)
+Continue close cooperation with Operational Data Working Group, in particular on parcels and on e-Commerce, combined meetings and Process Reviews (e-PR)